Pylons/deform/docs/basics.rst

 - It must call the :meth:`deform.Form.validate` method with the list of form controls.

-- It must be willing to catch a :exc:`deform.ValidationError` exception and rerender the form if there were validation errors.
+- It must be willing to catch a :exc:`deform.ValidationFailure` exception and rerender the form if there were validation errors.

 For example, using the :term:`WebOb` API for the above tasks, and the